Maintaining Satisfactory Academic Progress (SAP)

 All periods of enrollment, including Summer Session, are counted toward the maximum number of terms.
 Periods of academic leave or non-enrollment will not count against the maximum terms of enrollment.
 Students who are enrolled in two courses for a term as of the Drop/add date will use 2/3 of one term of eligibility.
 Students enrolled in 1 course as of the Drop/add date will use 1/3 of one term of eligibility.
 Students enrolled in three or more courses as of the Drop/add date per term will use one full term of eligibility.

 Remedial and repeated coursework is counted in the same manner as all other coursework for the purposes of Satisfactory Academic Progress.

 Students who earn credits through a consortium/contractual agreement, students who change majors, or students working on a second major do not qualify for additional terms of eligibility.

 Students who have completed all required coursework for his or her degree or certificate but has not yet received the degree or certificate cannot receive further federal or state financial aid for that program.
-The Office of Financial receives a report form the SCS Registrar of all students who have fulfilled all degree or certificate requirements.
+The Office of Financial receives a report form the SPS Registrar of all students who have fulfilled all degree or certificate requirements.